-The popularity of outdoor cooking on kamado grills like the Big Green Egg or Kamado Joe has people learning how to reverse sear steak in an effort to cook the perfect steak from the comforts of home.
+The popularity of outdoor cooking on kamado grills like the Big Green Egg or Kamado Joe has people learning how to reverse sear a steak to cook the perfect steak from the comforts of home.

 Today I will teach you the reverse sear method of cooking steaks.